South Asian Canadians: Early 20th century

-A notable example of early anti-South Asian sentiments as a result of continuous journey regulation in Canada was the Komagata Maru incident.
-A successful Punjabi fisherman living in British Columbia attempting to circumnavigate the continuous journey regulation chartered a Japanese steamship known as the Komagata Maru to travel from Kolkata, India to Vancouver, British Columbia, Canada.
-The ship made stops in Hong Kong, Shanghai and Yokohama, where it picked up more Eastern-Caucasian settlers.
-In total the ship carried 376 passengers, of whom 337 were Sikh, 27 were Muslim and 12 were Hindu.
-All passengers originated from the Punjab and were registered as British subjects.
-Upon arriving in Vancouver though the ship was not permitted to dock with several British Columbian politicians such as Conservative MP Henry Herbert Stevens campaigning against their right to dock.
+As a result of the continuous journey regulation enacted in 1908, a notable example of early anti-South Asian sentiment in Canada was the Komagata Maru incident, which occurred in 1914.
+Baba Gurdit Singh, a successful Punjabi businessman living in British Singapore, attempted to circumnavigate the regulation and chartered a Japanese steamship known as the SS Komagata Maru to travel from Kolkata, India to Vancouver, British Columbia, Canada.
+The ship made stops in Hong Kong, Shanghai and Yokohama, where it picked up more would-be settlers.
+In total the ship carried 376 passengers, all originating from the Punjab Province (British India) and registered as British subjects; of whom 337 were Punjabi Sikhs, 27 were Punjabi Muslims and 12 were Punjabi Hindus.
+Upon arriving in Vancouver though the ship was not permitted to dock with several British Columbian politicians such as Conservative MP Henry Herbert Stevens campaigning against its right to dock.

-Some South Asian Canadians already settled in Canada began launching 'shore committees' led by Husain Rahim (Gujarati-Canadian), Muhammad Akbar (Punjabi-Canadian) and Sohan Lal Pathak.
+With the ship held at Coal Harbour in Burrard Inlet in April 1914, some South Asian Canadians already settled in Canada began launching "shore committees" led by Husain Rahim (Gujarati Canadian), Muhammad Akbar (Punjabi Canadian), and Sohan Lal Pathak.
 These were to protest against the decision not to allow the settlers on the Komagata Maru no to enter Canada.
 Passengers threatened to start a rebellion, or ghadar, if they were forced back to India.
 The shore committee raised $22,000 and launched a test case legal battle in the British Columbia Court of Appeal.
 On July 6, the court unanimously decided they had no authority to interfere with the Department of Immigration and Colonization and had ordered the harbor tug Sea Lion to pull the ship out to sea on July 19.
 This resulted in rioting between the settlers on board and police officers.
-The ship was ultimately forced back to India on July 23, with only 20 of the settlers being allowed to stay in Canada.
+The ship was ultimately forced back to India on July 23, 1914, with only 20 of the settlers being allowed to stay in Canada.

-With most Punjabi Sikhs continuing to seek employment in the forestry industry, at various sawmills across British Columbia, more Gurdwaras continued to be built, including one at the Queensborough (New Westminster) settlement in 1919, soon followed by another at the Paldi (Vancouver Island) settlement, also in 1919.
+Later in the decade, most Punjabi Sikhs continued to seek employment in the forestry industry at various sawmills across British Columbia, more Gurdwaras were built, including at the Queensborough (New Westminster) settlement in 1919.
+This was soon followed by another at the Paldi (Vancouver Island) settlement, also in 1919.